williaml12/portfolio_website/README.md

 # Python & Computer Vision Starter Bootcamp Project

-Build along with Murtaza Hassan on a bootcamp project: Personal Portfolio Website
+Learn and build along with Murtaza Hassan on a bootcamp project: Personal Portfolio Website

 ## How it Works
 Here's what you will learn in the bootcamp: